Rioflan/flex-server/README.md

 ## Run tests

-You can run the tests under the `app/test` folder by running the command `npm run test`
+You can run the tests under the `app/test` folder by running the command `npm run test`.

 ## Crypto operations